c6o/docs/content/tutorials/desktop-app.md

 Let's run it now.
 Click the tray icon and select Development Profiles -> teleport.
 Go back to the Dashboard window and watch as your Teleport session is started.

+#### Teleported

 Let's revisit localhost now, but we want to go to `http://localhost:3030?teleport=1` this time, and refresh the page.
 We should see the connections all working.

 If you're curious what's happening under the hood, have a look at `index.js` in the frontend folder, and you will see code that uses this URL paramater to tell the frontend service to talk to `http://sample-project-core` now instead of `http://localhost:3030` because we are teleported.

 Launch your favorite IDE and make changes to the code in `packages/frontend` in the Sample Project.
 You can make changes to the front-end code and see that you are able to test against the in-cluster sockets and core services.